INFORMSJoC/2021.0177/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Solving Natural Conic Formulations with Hypatia.jl](https://doi.org/10.1287/ijoc.2019.0934) by C. Coey, L. Kapelevich, J.P.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper "Solving Natural Conic Formulations with Hypatia.jl" by C. Coey, L. Kapelevich, J.P.
 Vielma.
 The snapshot is based on
 [this SHA](https://github.com/chriscoey/Hypatia.jl/commit/2a5230db92c285d09cb9cfeb40571bb58a808ea3)
 in the development repository.